 Some links to the products mentioned below are affiliate links, meaning that if you click and make a purchase, Nomad Numbers may receive a commission at no additional cost to you.
 For more information please review our disclaimer page.

-Important: This post is about Mr. NN’s packing list, if you want to women version, check out Mrs. NN’s Men’s packing list.
+Important: This post is about Mr. NN’s packing list, if you want the women’s version, check out Mrs. NN’s Women’s packing list.

 Packs